Quick Start

 • Compound uses the Classic > Regular suite of icons and, in some cases, Classic > Solid for selected states

-• Icons fit within a 16px or 24px suite size, except for a few native UI elements
+• Icons fit within a 16px,24px or 48px suite size, follow the iconography guidelines for more details

 • Additional icon suggestions should go through the contribution process